Grant & Mentorship Program for Black, Women-led Businesses in Utah

 We require your business to be incorporated in Utah and have a Black woman founder.

-Applications will be accepted on a rolling basis with the first grants awarded in mid-September.
+Applications will be accepted on a rolling basis with the first grants awarded in early November, 2020.